While this wonderfully wooded oceanfront site in Freeport came with many positive qualities, it also presented some unique constraints.

-This beautifully wooded oceanfront site in Freeport, while having many great qualities, came with a lot of constraints.
-With setbacks from lot lines, the ocean, and a stream bisecting the property, the buildable area was very limited.
-The form of the house took shape to fit within these boundaries.
-Other structures within the project include a pool house and a private bridge that provides a connection over the stream to the main house and the ocean.
+With restrictions from lot lines, the ocean, and a stream that bisects the property, the buildable area for this project was incredibly limited.
+Nevertheless, we were able to design the form of the house to fit within these boundaries.
+Along with the primary residence, this project included a pool house and a private bridge that provides a connection over the stream to the main house and the ocean.

-Fusing traditional and modern styles was a major objective in the design process.
-The house is composed of two converging gable forms that are met with a square glass entryway at their intersection.
-Tall walls of glass provide a sense of connection to the outside environment along with dynamic views of the ocean and neighboring islands.
-The floating guest suite sits on a cantilever over the carport and provides a view back to the bridge and pool house.
-Traditional materials and natural colors help to complement the wooded surroundings.
+Fusing traditional and modern styles was a major objective throughout the design process of this home.
+The house is composed of two converging gable forms that intersect at a square glass entryway.
+Tall walls of glass offer a sense of connection to the outside environment as well as providing dynamic views of the ocean and neighboring islands.
+A floating guest suite sits on a cantilever over the carport and provides a view of the bridge and pool house.
+A mix of traditional materials and natural colors helps to complement the wooded surroundings.

-The shape of the pool house echoes the criss-crossing gables of the main house.
-This auxiliary structure provides not only access to the swimming pool, but an enclosed garage, a wood shop, and a second floor with recreation space and sleeping quarters.
-The reiteration of materials and design features are intended to provide harmony between the main house, bridge, and pool house.
+Echoing the crisscrossing gables of the main house, the shape of the pool house ties in beautifully.
+This auxiliary structure not only provides access to the swimming pool, but an enclosed garage, a woodshop, and a second floor with recreational space and sleeping quarters.
+The reiteration of materials and certain design elements provide harmony between the main house, the bridge, and the pool house.

 At project’s end, all the moving pieces came together just as we’d hoped, forming a cohesive melting pot of modern and traditional details.